^

 • Dysphagia.

-Teratoma in the neck is very rare and accounts for only 0.5% of all tumors detected in this area.
-To date, there are no more than 200 detailed descriptions of such tumors, which may indicate either little study of this teratoma, or favorable outcomes of timely treatment in early childhood.
+Teratoma in the neck area is very rare and accounts for only 0.5% of all tumors identified in this area.
+To date, there are no more than 200 detailed descriptions of such tumors, which may indicate either little study of such teratoma or favorable outcomes of timely treatment in early childhood.

-Malignant course is typical for adult patients, in such cases, treatment does not work and the prognosis is very unfavorable.
+Malignant progression is typical for adult patients; in such cases, treatment is ineffective and the prognosis is very unfavorable.

-The mediastinal theratoma is an abnormality of embryonic development, when the tissues of the embryonic leaves move into atypical zones for embryogenesis.
-Similar germinogenous tumors are rarely detected in early childhood, as they develop asymptomatically.
-Localized teratomas in the anterior part of the mediastinum, in front of the pericardium and the main (main) vessels.
-Increasing, the tumor presses on the pleural cavity, shifts to the back of the mediastinum.
+Teratoma of the mediastinum is an anomaly of embryonic development, when the tissues of the germ layers move to zones atypical for embryogenesis.
+Such germ cell tumors are rarely detected in early childhood, as they develop asymptomatically.
+Teratomas are localized in the anterior part of the mediastinum, in front of the pericardium and the main (trunk) vessels.
+As the tumor grows, it presses on the pleural cavity and shifts to the posterior part of the mediastinum.

 • Tumors, cysts.